 Regional Growth Strategy

-In 2014 the CVRD approved Bylaw No. 274 RGS Fees and Charges Bylaw [PDF - 312 KB] that establishes a process and fee structure for amendments to the RGS.
+In 2014, the CVRD approved Bylaw No. 274 RGS Fees and Charges Bylaw which establishes a process and fee structure for amendments to the RGS.